futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="readPeriods-method">readPeriods(*[callback]*)</a>

-This method starts to read the period settings for notifications from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the period settings for notifications from the targeted device and returns a `Promise` object.

 ```JavaScript
 tag.readPeriods().then((periods) => {